HasanNahiyanNobel/Learning-React/ReadMe.md

 ## 6. Adding Styles
 * Got rid of `App.css` and used `index.css` for all the styling.
 * Used object for inline styling.

+## 7. Click Events
+* Used functions, with and without parameters, to handle button click events.